Joe Gilliam

-Joseph Wiley Gilliam, Jr. (December 29, 1950 – December 25, 2000) was a professional football player, a quarterback with the Pittsburgh Steelers of the National Football League (NFL) for four seasons.
+Joseph Wiley Gilliam Jr. (December 29, 1950 – December 25, 2000) was an American professional football player, a quarterback with the Pittsburgh Steelers of the National Football League (NFL) for four seasons.
 Primarily a backup, he started the first six games of the 1974 season.

+He became the Steelers' starting quarterback in 1974, making history as the first African American quarterback to start a season opener.
+Despite a strong start, he was benched midseason, leading to Terry Bradshaw reclaiming the starting role.
+Gilliam remained on the roster through the Steelers' Super Bowl X victory but was waived before the 1976 season.
+His post-NFL career was marred by struggles with substance abuse and legal issues, including arrests and homelessness.
+He played in various semi-pro leagues and briefly returned to professional football with the USFL's Washington Federals in 1983.
+Gilliam retired in 1984 and was later inducted into the American Football Association's Semi-Pro Football Hall of Fame in 1986.

-Early years
+Early life

-Born in Charleston, West Virginia, Gilliam was the third of four children of Ruth and Joe Gilliam, Sr. He grew up in Nashville, Tennessee, and spent many hours on the campus of Tennessee A&I State University (renamed Tennessee State University in 1968), where his father was the defensive coordinator for the Tigers football team.
+Gilliam was born in Charleston, West Virginia, the third of four children of Ruth and Joe Gilliam Sr. He grew up in Nashville, Tennessee, and spent many hours on the campus of Tennessee A&I State University (renamed Tennessee State University in 1968), where his father was the defensive coordinator for the Tigers football team.

 Gilliam displayed his own athletic abilities at a young age, beginning at Washington Junior High School, where he participated in tumbling, track, and basketball.
 In 1966, he became the starting quarterback at Pearl High School and led the squad when they played in the city's first season of integrated football.
 While in high school, Gilliam kept close to the Tigers program as a ball boy for home games.

 While at Tennessee State, he played under legendary coach John Merritt.
 He was an All-American his junior and senior seasons.
 In 1970, the Tigers went 10-0 and played in the now defunct Grantland Rice Bowl played in Baton Rouge, Louisiana.
 Gilliam passed for two touchdowns, and ran for a third, as Tennessee State defeated Southwestern Louisiana 26–25.
 They were named Black College National Champions.
 Gilliam's senior season saw a repeat of accolades.
 He was named All-American, and the Tigers returned to Baton Rouge.
 With an 8–1 record, the Tigers faced McNeese State.
 Trailing 16–6, Gilliam threw two touchdown passes to John Holland to take a 19–16 lead.
 A third touchdown pass to Ollie Smith clinched a 26–23 victory.
 Gilliam's teammate at Tennessee State was Ed "Too Tall" Jones.